 Pilates for Back Pain and Post Rehabilitation Exercise

 MBodys' founder, Julian, started Pilates because of its reputation to manage or overcome chronic back pain and its effectiveness led him to become a teacher.
-As a certified Back4Good teacher we provide Pilates in line with the guidelines from UK's National Institute for Clinical Excellence (NICE), the gatekeeper to the NHS.
-Julian is also studying the UK Level 4 qualification in Applied Pilates focusing on how movement helps the entire anatomy recover.
+As a certified Back4Good teacher we provide an online Pilates program in line with the guidelines to help others overcome back pain.
+You can access our back pain program online and with live zoom classes here.

 Back4Good teachers are recognised by UK's BackCare Charity as Back Care professionals.
 Your Pilates teachers work as part of your lower back pain team using appropriate Pilates exercises to help you manage and minimise lower back pain.

 We concentrate mostly, but not exclusively, on chronic (longer than 3 month old) lower back pain, experienced by 84% of adults in their lifetime.
 As part of his Level 4 qualifications Julian also works with post-rehabilitation clients who experience chronic pain, mobility or stability issues throughout the body.
 Many are referred by physiotherapists.